MousaZeidBaker/cv/index.md

 ## Currently

-I'm a Engineer at [Axis Communications](http://www.axis.com/), based at the R&D New Business site in Lund, Sweden.
+I am an Engineer at [Axis Communications](http://www.axis.com/), based at the R&D New Business site in Lund, Sweden.
 My role includes, but is not limited to, cloud computing, software development, DevOps and solution designing.

 ## Experience
 `2020-` __Axis Communications__ Software Engineer & DevOps Engineer

-Part of a new cloud-native serverless computing project within the field of Audio.
-We started the project from scratch and the goal was to develop a multi-site serverless solution.
-The solution can be used for voice messaging, music streaming, warning system etc. The architecture of choice was microservice-oriented with Pub/Sub pattern in order to ensure event-driven architecture.
-The Serverless computing allowed our application to quickly scale in response to demand.
+Part of a new cloud-native project within the field of audio.
+We started the project from scratch and the goal was to develop a multi-site serverless solution for voice messaging, music streaming, warning system and site configuration etc. The architecture of choice was microservice-oriented with Pub/Sub pattern in order to ensure an event-driven application.
+Various AWS resources were used in our solution such as AppSync for GraphQL API, SNS topics & SQS queues for Pub/Sub pattern and Lambdas for serverless implementation, to mention some.
+This design enabled our application to quickly scale in response to demand.

 `2018-2020` __Axis Communications__ Software Engineer